JusDooEt/SC_CargoTrading_Log/README.md

 ## To-Do
 - [x] Switch to imGui library

-- [ ] Create Ship Select Window
+- [x] Create Ship Select Window
-  - [ ] Create a ship selection drop down menu
+  - [x] Create a ship selection drop down menu
-  - [ ] Create Ship specs text
+  - [x] Create Ship specs text
+  - [ ] Make a function to allow a user to enter a custom ship and add it to ShipList.txt
+  - [ ] Make a function to delete a ship from ShipList.txt

 - [ ] Create Current Balance Text Box
   - [ ] Update Current Balance when user buys and sells